Alternatives: Testing Without Torture

 The majority of medical schools in the United States, including Harvard, Stanford, and Yale, have replaced their use of live animals in physiology, pharmacology, and/or surgical-training exercises with humane and effective non-animal teaching methods, including observation of actual human cardiac bypass surgery, patient simulators, cadavers, sophisticated computer programs, and more.

-In addition to being more humane, non-animal teaching tools such as computer simulations, multimedia CD-ROMs, and models are also more economical than traditional animal-based teaching exercises.(9) Whereas the “traditional” approach involves the acquisition and disposal of animals on an ongoing basis, purchasing a set of CD-ROMs represents a one-time expenditure for a product that can be used repeatedly for many years.
+In addition to being more humane, non-animal teaching tools such as computer simulations and models are also more economical than traditional animal-based teaching exercises.9 Whereas the “traditional” approach involves the acquisition and disposal of animals on an ongoing basis, purchasing a set of DVDs represents a one-time cost for a product that can be used repeatedly for many years.
 Schools can save tens of thousands of dollars each year by implementing re-usable replacements for animal “specimens.”

 Studies have shown that non-animal teaching methods are as effective as older, less humane methods.
 For example: